 As a school community, we strive to support those with mental health difficulties and provide strategies and support to help within school and when necessary, from external agencies.

 At St Alban’s School, we are also dedicated to promoting positive mental health for all children, their families and staff.
 Research has shown that good mental health helps us to cope well with everyday life, manage challenging situations and form and maintain good relationships as well as many other elements.
 (Mentally Healthy Schools).
-We are currently working towards being accredited with the Carnegie Centre of Excellence for Mental Health in Schools Award.
+We have been working on an accreditation with the Carnegie Centre of Excellence for Mental Health in Schools, where we are delighted to have been awarded a Bronze Award.
 Through doing this, we are demonstrating a deep commitment to working towards excellent practice as we place the mental health and wellbeing of our pupils and staff at the core of our school.
 This is alongside our commitment to having a rich whole school culture where all members of our school community can thrive.